How to stop Facebook from accessing your Microphone

 We only access your microphone if you have given our app permission and if you are actively using a specific feature that requires audio.
 This might include recording a video or using an optional feature we introduced two years ago to include music or other audio in your status updates.

 But, it is a really creepy coincidence when your mom tells you, in a face-to-face conversation (not via any chat method) that she needs Apple Cider vinegar for a recipe and then less than a half hour later, she sees an advertisement for apple cider vinegar (this actually happened to my mom and I).
-Even though Facebook says its not listening, you might be wishing you could make sure its not.

-You can.
-Just as you gave Facebook permission to access your microphone, you can revoke that access in your iPhone's privacy settings.
-Here's how.
+Even though Facebook isn't listening, for privacy sake, it's not a bad idea to just disable the feature when you're not using it.
+I mean, really ... how often do you actually use it.

 Note: If you revoke permission for Facebook to access your microphone, you won't be able to use it to send audio chats and you won't be able to share Facebook Day stories in Messenger without re-enabling it.

-How to turn off the microphone in Facebook Messenger.
+- How to turn off the microphone in Facebook Messenger

+- How to turn off the microphone for Safari if you use Facebook's mobile website

 In order for any third-party app to have access to your iPhone or iPad microphone, you have to give permission when it first asks for it.
-When you first installed Facebook Messenger, you may have given permission for Facebook to access your microphone.
+When you first installed the Facebook app, you may have given permission for Facebook to access your microphone.
 If you'd like to revoke that permission, you can do so in the Settings app.

-Note: The official Facebook app does not request permission to use your microphone, so you only have to do this for the Messenger app.

 - Launch the Settings app on your iPhone or iPad.